 Prior to using the pipeline, we pad our waveforms with zeros before the bounce time and after the end of the simulation to avoid any boundary effects when calculating the time-frequency maps.
-Assuming a certain distance of the source from the detector network, we inject the waveforms into random Gaussian noise, which is different for every source and distance, therefore modifying the signal-to-noise of each event.
+Assuming a certain distance of the source from the detector network, we injected the waveforms into random Gaussian noise, which was different for every source and distance, and therefore modified the signal-to-noise of each event.

 For the recovery of the time of bounce, we calculate the time-frequency maps for each detector in the network with a time window of $\unit[10]{ms}$.
 We then search for the brightest column of pixels in each detector in the frequency band $\unit[100-1100]{Hz}$, which are the typical frequencies present during the bounce.
 We consider the process successful if the recovered time lies within a $\unit[15]{ms}$ window of the actual time of bounce.